Table of Contents

 Diagnosis of Childhood Nephrotic Syndrome

-Collection of 24-hour urine is gold standard for urinary protein quantization but is often impractical or not possible in children.
+Diagnosis depends on the age of the child whether it is of congenital origin, or other reasons are behind.
+Collection of 24-hour urine is the gold standard for urinary protein quantization but is often impractical or not possible in children.
 24-hour urine protein > 100-150 mg/m2/day usually suggests proteinuria, but preterm infants and neonates may normally have an even higher protein excretion.
 Urinary protein excretion > 1000–2000 mg/day is usually pathologic in children, except in cases of orthostatic proteinuria.